-Our team is available to evaluate, treat, educate and lend support to patients with this condition based on the following principles:
+Our team is potentially available to provide consultation to educate and lend support to patients with this condition based on the following principles:

-• Symptoms that persist for more than a few weeks after a concussion are not usually directly due to the brain trauma but a careful assessment is necessary to determine cause.
+- Symptoms that persist for more than a few weeks after a concussion are not usually directly due to brain trauma but a careful assessment is necessary to determine cause.

 The Traumatic Brain Injury team is uniquely qualified to evaluate individuals who have experienced severe head trauma.
 Generally, such patients have already received inpatient hospital care and may have even completed a course of inpatient rehabilitative care.
 The Beth Israel Deaconess team is here to provide comprehensive evaluation of an individual’s neurological cognitive status on an outpatient basis and to develop a multidisciplinary, individualized treatment to help the individual continue his/her recovery.